What is a Leukaemia?

 Platelets are needed for the clotting of blood.
-When the count reduces in case of leukaemia patients, it leads to frequent bleeding which may lead to prolonged bruises and bleeding spots.
+When the count reduces in case of leukemia patients, it leads to frequent bleeding which may lead to prolonged bruises and bleeding spots.

 Many tests are performed before the doctor can confirm AML.

 Complete blood picture and blood smear: A few drops of blood is examined under a slide to get a rough count of the number of each type of cells, the shape of the cells, the sizes and other abnormalities that can be detected.

 Blood Chemistry: This test measures the values of certain chemicals in the blood and it is checked if they fall within the estimated normal values.